Task-Manager-Bot/discord-task-bot/CONTRIBUTING.md

 ### Create a branch
-1. `git checkout main` from any folder in your local reactjs.org repository
+1. `git checkout master` from any folder in your local discord-task-bot repository
 2. `git pull origin master` to ensure you have the latest main code
 3. `git checkout -b the-name-of-my-branch` (replacing the-name-of-my-branch with a suitable name) to create a branch